 Then later in the document, in section 5.1, it says that "clients should not rely on the structure of the LDAP Directory Information Tree below the root DN"

 What is this LDAP directory structure? how is the root DN related to other DNs? all these concepts are not explained, not even in some reference document.

+SB: 5.1 is an appendix with a brief description of the BDII, and it has a reference to the BDII documentation.

 Validation